 U.S.-Pakistan Economic and Finance Working Group

-The U.S. delegation included senior representatives from the Department of State, USAID, the Office of the U.S. Trade Representative, and the National Security Staff.
+The U.S. delegation included senior representatives from the Department of State, the National Security Council, The U.S. Agency for International Development (USAID), Department of Treasury, the Office of U.S. Trade Representative, and the Overseas Private Investment Corporation (OPIC).